 Ceilings, walls, tops of cabinets, bookshelves, and desktops can serve as perfect spots for houseplants.
 Use macrame hangers, or try a few plant hangers with a flat side that can be used against a wall alongside your pictures.
 Trailing plants such as Silver Pothos and Philodendron Brasil are perfect for hangers and the tops of shelves because they naturally “spill” and trail as they grow.

 Consider using your bathroom to bring the outdoors in!
 Take advantage of the underutilized spaces in a bathroom like the top of the toilet, corner of the tub, or above a medicine cabinet.
 The bathroom is actually a perfect environment for plants that like a higher humidity level and generally, you will not need to water as often due to the extra moisture in the air.
 The Philodendron Brasil and Bird’s Nest Fern will thrive in a bathroom habitat without taking up too much space.

 Tip 4: Don’t be afraid to go big

 Just because you have a small area doesn’t mean you have to keep your plant choices small!
 There are many large plants that are not necessarily space hogs.
 The Sansevieria grows upright instead of getting bushy and will adapt to most light conditions.
 The ZZ Plant is another large plant that won’t overtake your room and also adapts to low light, making it perfect for darker corners.
 For those spots with a bit more indirect light try an Areca Palm, Fiddle Leaf Fig, or Monstera.

 Ready to add a little green to your home?
 We’ve got the best plants for every space.

-Whether you live in a dark basement apartment or a sunny studio, are looking to transform your bathroom into a green oasis or want to add more green to your bedroom, let us be your personal plant consultant.
-Get your personalized plant plan for any room in your home, delivered straight to your inbox.
+Whether you live in a dark basement apartment or a sunny studio, are looking to transform your bathroom into a green oasis, or want to add more green to your bedroom, we have the plants for any home.